NEONScience/NEON-Data-Skills/tutorials/Python/Hyperspectral/uncertainty-and-validation/hyperspectral_validation_py/hyperspectral_validation_py.md

 tarp_03_data[index_bad_windows] = np.nan
 ```

-The next step is to determine which pixel in the reflectance data belongs to the
-center of each tarp.
-To do this, we will subtract the tarp center pixel
-location from the upper left corner pixels specified in the map info of the H5
-file.
-This information is saved in the metadata dictionary output from our
-function that reads NEON AOP HDF5 files.
-The difference between these coordinates
-gives us the x and y index of the reflectance curve.
+The next step is to determine which pixel in the reflectance data belongs to the center of each tarp.
+To do this, we will subtract the tarp center pixel location from the upper left corner pixels specified in the map info of the H5 file.
+This information is saved in the metadata dictionary output from our function that reads NEON AOP HDF5 files.
+The difference between these coordaintes gives us the x and y index of the reflectance curve.

 ```python